MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2019-11-18-Coriolis-Upwelling.md

 Whille all of this is fascinating, The trick is I wanted to use data science to do this project where I'll try and simplify this active movements happening in our environment and showcase it to you, then use and train the data to do predictive machine learning like predicting water temperatures, steepness of waves, best fishing season, water quality and in couple iteration, with more model training, ultimately try to solve few problems of ocean pollution and spread awareness about what we could do to minimize the damage while finding ways ustilizing this winds, to maybe slowdown global warming while knowing some what exactly where and when the perfect surf is happening!

-Using facets grip from Seaborn we plotted wind direction and in effect on water temperature as we see the more the winds tends to gust from the north the waters get chillier and more nutritious.
+Using facets grip from Seaborn, we plotted wind direction correlating in water temperature as we see the more the winds tends to gust from the north the water get chillier and more nutritious.

 ### North West Winds, Good for Fishing, Surfing, Not Quiet Much! ###
 ![Crepe](/img/year1seaborn.jpg){: .center-block :}